tjhickey724/MSET/README.md

 * DDLLmset distributed doubly linked lists with weights and indexing and log(k) time per each edit operation
 * DLLmset doubly linked lists with weights and indexing and execution time independent of the list size
 * DLLwi  doubly linked lists with weights and indexing
+* BSTwi  binary search trees with weights and fast indexing and DLL access

 The DLLmset module is very useful as a single user implementation of Doubly Linked Lists as it allows one initialize a DLL in one step using a (potentially very large) array, and then the execution time O(log(k)), where k is the number k of edit operations performed so far since the last garbage collection and is independent of the size of the list.
 DLLmset also has a garbage collection operation that takes time proportional to the size of the list